 The early settlers were predominately Norwegian and Swedish.
-There was a discussion about which language to use during worship, which led to the separation of Glen Cary members.
-In 1873 some Swedes withdrew to form another congregation to our north (Our Saviour's Lutheran), while the Norwegians stayed in the Glen Cary congregation.
+There was a separation of Glen Cary members, in 1873 and some (mostly Swedish members) withdrew to form another congregation to our north, whichis now called Our Saviour's Lutheran, while those (mostly Norwegians) stayed in the Glen Cary congregation.
 There were also hard financial times through out our history.
 At a particularly trying time during the depression, the men were discussing closing the church because the church didn't have $35 to pay the pastor's salary.
 The resourceful women of the congregation overheard this and planned a chicken dinner to help raise the money.
 This traditional dinner was used for many years to raise funds for various needs of the churh.
 Though the menu has changed over the years, the dinner is now an annual event known as the Harvest Festival.

-Ground was broken for our first Sanctuary in 1959; the Narthex and education wings were added in 1969.
+Ground was broken for the "new" church in 1959; the Narthex and education wing were added in 1969.
 Groundbreaking for our current structure was in 2001 and the building was completed in September of 2002.
 Our new Sanctuary can accommodate more people so we have moved from three Sunday services to two Sunday services.
 Our Sunday school classes have been combined and are held during the hour between worship services.
-Glen Cary Lutheran Church has been around for 143 years.
+Glen Cary Lutheran Church has been around for 146 years.
 Concerns expressed through out our history are still expressed today.
 How do we reach out to the growing population and incorporate new members into the life and mission of the congregation without losing the close-family spirit?
 We pray that our mission will continue as we "dedicate ourselves to the care and redemption of all within our reach."